Safe Sleep : TBSTP Position Statement

 As a group who supports a shift in the way families manage this time in their lives and seek to move beyond sleep training, any talk of Safe Sleep simply must include the biologically normal way for babies to sleep throughout human history- with their mothers on a shared surface.

+This does not mean that this is the ONLY way Safe Sleep can / will be found.
 What it does do is give us is a base understanding about why so many families struggle with sleep.

-This base understanding acknowledges that the idea of a solitary sleeping human infant in a cot in their own room is a social and cultural construct, not a given and most certainly not ‘normal’ from a biological, and anthropological standpoint.
+This base understanding acknowledges that the idea of a solitary sleeping human infant in a cot in their own room is a social and cultural construct, not a given, and most certainly not ‘normal’ from a biological, and anthropological standpoint.

 This is important for how we frame our view of infant sleep and what is/ isn’t a ‘problem’ and why normal infant behaviour can seem to be problematic for families.